Information and resources for families

 - Annual survey - Every year we send a survey to the people we support, and their friends and families.
 It's really important that you fill it in so that we know how we can improve and make sure we're providing a quality service.

-We produce a twice-yearly newsletter for the family and friends of people we support, called (you guessed it) 'Family & Friends'.
+We produce a quarterly newsletter for the family and friends of people we support, called (you guessed it) 'Family & Friends'.

 The newsletter is full of up-to-date news and stories about what's happening in Brandon.

-You can view the current and recent back issues on the Family & Friends newsletter page.
+You can sign up to receive it on the Family & Friends newsletter page.

 We're always happy to hear stories you want to share, so if you'd like to get involved please email firstname.lastname@example.org or call 0117 907 7200.